Find Affordable College Courses

 Ithaca, NY

 The excellent programs at Cornell University helped the school earn the #4 place on this year’s ranking of the best archeology schools in the United States.
-Cornell is a very large private not-for-profit school located in the small city of Ithaca.
+Cornell is a fairly large private not-for-profit school located in the small city of Ithaca.

-The average tuition and fees for an out-of-state undergraduate student at Cornell are $61,015 a year.
+Out-of-state tuition fees for undergraduate students at Cornell are $61,015 per year.

 Cornell excels when it comes to quality.
 It’s ranked in the top 1% of all schools on our Best Archeology Schools list.